ShuaibPetre/shopping-cart/README.md

 # 🛍️ Shopping Cart App

-A simple and interactive shopping cart built with vanilla JavaScript.
+A simple and interactive shopping cart built with React.js.
 Users can add items to their cart, adjust quantities, and view dynamic total costs — all in a clean, responsive layout.
+Uses FakeStore API for item data.

 ## 🚀 Features